How to Disable Windows Ink: A Guide for Windows Users

 We recommend the Group Policy method for Pro and Enterprise users since it’s safer and more user-friendly.
 Home edition users should use the Registry Editor method but create a backup first to avoid any potential system complications that could arise from incorrect registry modifications.

-After testing both approaches, we found them equally effective at removing the pen icon from your taskbar and freeing up system resources.
+Both approaches are equally effective at removing the pen icon from your taskbar and freeing up system resources.
 If you experience other Windows issues, our invalid value for registry and ethernet doesn’t have valid IP configuration guides can help with common Windows problems.

 #Frequently Asked Questions (FAQs)